Frenzy: Critical response

 Some reviews were more mixed.
 Gary Arnold of The Washington Post wrote that the film "has a promising opening sequence and a witty curtain line, but the material in between is decidedly pedestrian.
 The reviewers who've been hailing Frenzy as a new classic and the triumphant return of the master of suspense are, to put it kindly, exaggerating the occasion ...
 If this picture had been made by anyone else, it would be described, justly, as a mildly diverting attempt to imitate Hitchcock."
 The Monthly Film Bulletin was unsure what to make of the picture, noting an "old-fashioned air" to it that seemed to suggest that Hitchcock's return to England "signalled a regression to an almost pre-war style of filmmaking".
 It concluded: "For all its apparent awkwardness of script and characterisation (Jon Finch especially can make little of Shaffer's anemically written hero) there is enough in Frenzy to suggest that, after the routine critical dismissals, it will repay serious assessment."

 Frenzy ranked 14th on Variety's list of the Big Rental Films of 1972, with rentals of $6.3 million in the United States and Canada.

 The film was the subject of the 2012 book Alfred Hitchcock's Frenzy: The Last Masterpiece by Raymond Foery.
-Frenzy holds a 90% rating on Rotten Tomatoes, based on 42 reviews.
-The critical consensus reads: "Marking Alfred Hitchcock's return to England and first foray into viscerally explicit carnage, Frenzy finds the master of horror regaining his grip on the audience's pulse -- and making their blood run cold."
-On Metacritic, the film has a weighted average score of 92 out of 100 based on 15 critics, indicating "universal acclaim".
+On the review aggregator website Rotten Tomatoes, Frenzy holds an approval rating of 91% based on 44 reviews, with an average rating of 7.3/10.
+The website's critics consensus reads, "Marking Alfred Hitchcock's return to England and first foray into viscerally explicit carnage, Frenzy finds the master of horror regaining his grip on the audience's pulse – and making their blood run cold."
+Metacritic, which uses a weighted average, assigned the film a score of 92 out of 100, based on 15 critics, indicating "universal acclaim".